 Located in Stonehenge complex, Poland and Rogers Hall are connected residence halls offering upper-class residency.
 Each building has suites that have seven student rooms (two singles, four doubles, and one triple) with 13 students per suite.
 Each suite is equipped with a kitchenette area (sink, refrigerator, and cabinets) and a bathroom.
 Poland has six suites and Rogers has five.
 Located on the first floor of Rogers Hall is a student lounge, laundry room, game tables, television, and vending machines.

 The newest residence hall complex on campus is named after Rita L. Bole, the first president of Lyndon State College.
 This residence hall offers apartment-style suites with six bedrooms, a living room, dining area, full kitchen, and two private bathrooms.
 There are twenty two suites housing six students each.
 All the bedrooms in Rita Bole are single rooms.
 The complex is also home to a student lounge, laundry room, game room, televisions, and a common lounge kitchen.
 These apartment suites have the option to be gender neutral; both men and women can live in the same suite.

 Ten students live in the Gray House on campus, which offers a “house style” living environment.
 There are four single rooms and three double rooms, a kitchen, two living rooms, game tables, a laundry closet, and two bathrooms.
-For the 2013–2014 academic year, this housing option will be a ‘green housing’ environment where students who have applied to live here will be living a green lifestyle through actions such as recycling, intentional electricity and water use, composting, etc.
+For the 2014–2015 academic year, this housing option will be a ‘service learning housing’ environment where students who have applied to live here complete a specified number of service hours either on or off campus.